- Dr Jeevan Sharma

 Guidance and Feedback Hours

-For appointments outside of my guidence and feedback hours, please email me at: email@example.com
+For appointments outside of my guidance and feedback hours, please email me at firstname.lastname@example.org

 Research Day: Tuesday

-I have broad interests in changing norms and forms of international development, global health, human rights and humanitarian response; labour migration and border crossing; society, culture and politics of South Asia; and socio-economic-political transition in Nepal and the Himalaya.
+I have broad interests in a) changing norms and forms of international development, global health, human rights, and humanitarian response; b) labour migration, border crossing and citizenship, c) culture and politics of South Asia; and d) socio-economic-political transition in Nepal and the Himalaya.

 I received PhD from the School of Social and Political Science, the University in Edinburgh, and have worked at Feinstein International Centre at Tufts University between 2009-2011 and Save the Children UK between 2007-2009.